royaltm/spectrusty-tutorial/step1.md

 What we need is a `CPU`, some memory, and a chipset.

-To nicely organize code, we'll define a struct for holding our components:
+Let's define a struct for holding our components:

 ```rust
 use spectrusty::z80emu::{Cpu, Z80NMOS};